A Lesson to Learn: Future FinTech Group Inc. (FTFT)

 FTFT’s Market Performance

-FTFT stocks went up by 3.88% for the week, with a monthly drop of -14.23% and a quarterly performance of -29.33%, while its annual performance rate touched -3.21%.
-The volatility ratio for the week stands at 4.79% while the volatility levels for the past 30 days are set at 6.63% for Future FinTech Group Inc..
-The simple moving average for the period of the last 20 days is -4.12% for FTFT stocks with a simple moving average of -36.88% for the last 200 days.
+FTFT stocks went up by 36.55% for the week, with a monthly jump of 14.04% and a quarterly performance of 12.07%, while its annual performance rate touched 36.55%.
+The volatility ratio for the week stands at 12.23% while the volatility levels for the past 30 days are set at 8.20% for Future FinTech Group Inc..
+The simple moving average for the period of the last 20 days is 30.05% for FTFT stocks with a simple moving average of -14.95% for the last 200 days.

-Volatility was left at 6.63%, however, over the last 30 days, the volatility rate increased by 4.79%, as shares sank -12.68% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -16.03% lower at present.
+Volatility was left at 8.20%, however, over the last 30 days, the volatility rate increased by 12.23%, as shares surge +15.66% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.50% upper at present.

 Stock Fundamentals for FTFT